HIP REPLACEMENT & SSD BENEFITS

 CANNON DISABILITY LAW’S REPRESENTATIVES

-If you cannot work after hip replacement surgery, then Cannon Disability Law can help you apply for SSD and SSI benefits.
+If you cannot work after hip replacement surgery, then Cannon Disability Law can help.
+We can help you apply for SSD and SSI benefits.
 Also, we can help you appeal an SSA denial.
-Additionally, we will represent you in court at your disability hearing.
+Additionally, we will represent you in court at your Social Security hearing.
 We will help you be a witness in your case.

-Your ability to receive Medicaid and Medicare depends upon whether you win your disability claim.
+Your ability to receive Medicaid and Medicare depends upon whether you win your SSD and SSI claim.
 Find out about Medicaid benefits here.
 Also, learn more about Medicare benefits here.
-In order to fight the SSA’s denials, you need a representative with experience.
+In order to fight the SSA’s denials, you need an attorney with experience.

 Hire us.
 Dianna Cannon has been representing people with disabilities for over thirty years.
 Brett Bunkall and Andria Summers have many years of litigation experience.
-Together, we have won over 20,000 disability hearings.
+Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits for your failed hip replacement.
+We will do everything we can to win your benefits for your failed hip replacement.